qkzk/fm/development.md

     - [ ] setting
     - [ ] leaving aka reseting
 - [ ] remove MOCP control from fm ???
-- [ ] focusable windows
-  - [x] simple focus enum, mostly following what's being done
-  - [x] allow to change focus, only color the focused window border.
-  - [ ] Change focus with ctrl+hjkl or ctrl+arrow or by clicking
-  - [ ] When a menu is opened, it should still be possible to navigate in files and preview or whatever
-  - [ ] Clicking an unfocused window should only give the focus, not execute anything

 ## TODO